vmpires/FlaskAPI/README.md

 # FlaskAPI

-### Flask API with fully CRUD functions on a MySQL Database (using SQL ALchemy) for learning purposes.
+### Flask API with fully CRUD functions on a MySQL Database (using SQL Alchemy) for learning purposes.